-The cross-certified CA must perform appropriate key parameter quality checking based on the selected algorithm.
+Cross-certified CAs must perform appropriate key parameter quality checking based on the selected algorithm.

-According to Section 5.3.3, NIST SP 800-89, eCA confirms that the value of the public exponent is an odd number greater than 3, and the value in the range between $2^{16}+1$ and $2^{256}-1$.
+According to Section 5.3.3, NIST SP 800-89, eCA confirms that the value of the public exponent is an odd number greater than 3 and is in the range between $2^{16}+1$ and $2^{256}-1$.
 In addition, the modulus shall be an odd number, not the power of a prime, and have no factors smaller than 752.